 CRO projects often discover new opportunities for your business.
 There’s an abundance of data available for your business and it would be a shame not to capitalise on it.
 And when you incorporate user testing and feedback gathering into the process, you’ll be surprised just how much your visitors can help you optimise your website.
 In the end, your goal is to solve their problems, so who can be more helpful than them?

 There are no two ways about it – without an effective website, your digital efforts will go to waste.
 It’s the heart of your digital presence and if you set your mind on investing in it, rather than treating it as an expense, you’ll reap the rewards.
-As mentioned throughout the article, these rewards range from improved scalability, through marketing diversification, all the way to increase in conversion rate and a higher ROI.
+As mentioned throughout the article, these rewards range from improved scalability, through marketing diversification, all the way to an increase in conversion rate and a higher ROI.

 If you’re running in circles trying to find why your digital marketing fails, stop for just a second and look inside the circle.
 There’s a good chance you’ve been running around your website all this time and didn’t notice the actual issue.
 If that was the case, let me know in the comments how you’ve solved it.